aviler/MeineFahrt/README.md

-MeineFahrt
+:taxi: MeineFahrt :red_car:
 ==========

-:taxi: A small app to show cars both in a list and on a map. :blue_car:
+A small app to show cars both in a list and on a map.

 Build
 -----